-All you need is a well-lit room with at least 10 feet of space, an iPhone, and your current contact lenses.
+All you need is a well-lit room with at least 10 feet of space, a computer or smartphone with a front-facing camera, and your current contact lenses.

 Simple Contacts is accepted by most major insurance companies, such as Cole Managed Vision, Davis Vision, EyeMed, Spectera, VSP, and many others as an out-of-network provider.
 So, if you have an out-of-network benefit for contact lenses, you simply purchase your contacts through Simple Contacts and submit the itemized invoice that we send you with your order for reimbursement from your insurance company.